curlybracketshq/giovanni.curlybrackets.it/_posts/2011-08-30-fbse-constructive-failure.markdown

 Well, FBSE is one of the ugliest apps I've ever see but I love it anyway.

-The coolest part of the idea is to make stocks gain or lose value following people social interaction level but you should also be able to buy and sell stocks and to manage your portfolio.
+The coolest part of the idea is to make stocks gain or lose value following people social interaction level, but you should also be able to buy and sell stocks and to manage your portfolio.

-We worked hard to set it up and running but it didn't change our final result:
+We worked hard to set it up and running, but it didn't change our final result:
 *a total failure*.
 The app was too big and our knowledge of node.js too small.

 We used [express.js][express] as web framework, [mongoose ORM][mongoose], [everyauth][everyauth] and [mongoose-auth][mongooseauth] to handle
-authentication and a lot of [redis][redis] data structures to hold trading data.
+authentication and a lot of [redis][redis] data structures to store trading data.

 Stocks prices and price variations are updated in realtime using the Facebook realtime API and [socket.io][socket].

-I'd like also to thank my girlfriend Giorgia Marenda for the delicious "pasta fredda", Massimo Scarpis for the prototype idea and for your support, Guglielmo Alati for the beautiful logo we didn't use, Paolo Bernagozzi, Maurizio Adamo, Lea di Cursi, Federico Piovesan, Francesco Fraioli and H-farm for the hosting.
+I'd like also to thank my girlfriend Giorgia for the delicious *pasta fredda*, Massimo Scarpis for the prototype idea and for your support, and Guglielmo Alati for the beautiful logo we didn't have the chance to use.